johannesjh/asciidoctor-indir_ext/README.md

 An Asciidoctor extension that adds a variable `indir`, which always points to the directory of the currently included asciidoc file.

+This extension solves the problem that standard asciidoctor allows [no relative paths in subdocuments](https://github.com/asciidoctor/asciidoctor/issues/650), see  [asciidoctor issue #650](https://github.com/asciidoctor/asciidoctor/issues/650).

 ## Installation